TinTuna/RealTimeRating/README.md

 ## Support

 For issues and questions:
-- Create an issue on GitHub
+- Create an issue on GitHub.
-- Check the troubleshooting section
+- Review the troubleshooting section.
-- Review the Twitch API documentation
+- Consult the Twitch API documentation.

----

-**Happy Streaming! 🎮📺**